 The MATCH function used as a parameter in the OFFSET function is used to generate the position of value that is to be forecasted and so calculate the number of rows.
 Columns in MATCH function, i.e. the second parameter in it should be 0 as the dependent value is desired on the same column that is selected.

 So for 28 days, we estimated or forecasted the sales of the firm to be 1120.
 Similarly, we can estimate the sales of the firm for a different number of days using this FORECAST function.

 - The process of deriving a simple function from a discrete values dataset so that the function passes through all the given values can be used to predict values in between the given ones called interpolation.

 - It is used to determine what data might exist outside of the collected data.

-- Linear Interpolation is not an accurate method in MS Excel, however, it is time-saving and fast.
+- Linear Interpolation is not an accurate method in MS Excel; however, it is time-saving and fast.

 - Linear Interpolation can even be used to predict values for rainfall, geographical data points, etc.

-- In case the data is not linear, then some other methods that can be used for interpolation in such cases are: Polynomial Interpolation, Spline Interpolation, etc.
+- In case the data is not linear, then some other methods that can be used for interpolation in such cases are Polynomial Interpolation, Spline Interpolation, etc.

 - FORECAST function can even be used to extrapolate or predict the future values.

 This is a guide to Interpolate in Excel.
-Here we discuss How to Interpolate in Excel along with practical examples and downloadable excel template.
+Here we discuss How to Interpolate in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –